-- Supporting school officials in their effort to develop and maintain a positive learning community by reading, understanding and supporting all rules and regulations written in the student/parent handbook. - Expecting from their child, prompt and regular attendance to school and classes, with an attitude conducive to learning and participating in all components of our school program. - Teaching their child to be accountable for his/her own actions and helping them to grow and develop self-discipline and self-control. - Maintaining an active interest in their child's schoolwork and activities by checking our ULS Website and PowerSchool on a regular basis.
+• Supporting school officials in their effort to develop and maintain a positive learning community by reading, understanding and supporting all rules and regulations written in the student/parent handbook.

-- Communicating with ULS school personnel and responding to all school related mailings, required documents. - Teaching and modeling for their child socially acceptable behavior, including respect for laws, rules, authority, and respect for the rights and property of others. - Reading, understanding and supporting all ULS rules and expectations.
+- Expecting from their child, prompt and regular attendance to school and classes, with an attitude conducive to learning and participating in all components of our school program. - Teaching their child to be accountable for his/her own actions and helping them to grow and develop self-discipline and self-control. - Maintaining an active interest in their child's schoolwork and activities by checking our ULS Website and PowerSchool on a regular basis. - Communicating with ULS school personnel and responding to all school related mailings, required documents. - Teaching and modeling for their child socially acceptable behavior, including respect for laws, rules, authority, and respect for the rights and property of others. - Reading, understanding and supporting all ULS rules and expectations. - Staying up to date with school related changes. - Providing up to date information regarding contact information.